coderolls/coderolls-blog/_posts/java-json/2021-01-07-parse-json-in-java.md

 import org.json.JSONObject;

 /**
- * A program to parse JSON strin in Java using JSON-Java
+ * A program to parse JSON string in Java using JSON-Java
  * @author Gaurav Kukade at coderolls.com
  */